 So, it boils down to your satisfaction level in all current work.
-If you think your talent is wasted or excessive draining; Job satisfaction is a way to know what exactly do you look for in a job – factors to look for in a job.
+If you think your talent is wasted or excessive draining; Job satisfaction is a way to know what exactly you look for in a job – factors to look for in a job.
 You start looking for opportunities that promise satisfaction.

 As the stability of the job has declined for years, many people still want to ensure a job that offers stability as their first choice.
-Many employees will have to change working on life in their career to learn about what are you looking for in your next job what is important to you.
+Many employees will have to change their working on life in their careers to learn about what are looking for in their next job and what is important to them.

-Job stability is a way to know what exactly do you look for in a job – factors to look for in a job.
+Job stability is a way to know what exactly you look for in a job – factors to look for in a job.
 It is essential for a person to find out his motivation and seek his job before looking for a job.